Skip to Content

 Have some Grilled Teriyaki Salmon

-This dish is really a meal onto itself, but I do recommend making some Basmati rice to serve along with it.
+This dish is really a meal onto itself, but I do recommend making some Basmati Rice to serve along with it.
 If you want to make something decidedly NOT Korean, but still in the Asian realm – whip up some of my homemade Egg Rolls!

 I think with a stir-fry like this though, if you want to go all out and stay in the same flavor region you should really make these Mandu from Korean Bapsang.
 Not only because her recipes are delicious, but also because she is one of the nicest people I've ever met.